 On average, 69.57% of online shoppers abandon their shopping carts.
 However, you can salvage this and improve your sales through re-targeting.

-Doing so can help you remind customers that they have added an item on their online cart, and they can still proceed with the purchase.
+Doing so can help you remind customers that they have added an item to their online cart, and they can still proceed with the purchase.
 The good news is that there are various ways to re-target a potential customer.

 This includes targeting them on Facebook using a Custom Audience and the social network’s re-targeting pixel.
 You can also re-target them depending on three important segments: